The spherical systems of the wonderful reductive subgroups: Generalities

-Let us recall how to read the spherical system off its Luna diagram.
+\paragraph{Luna diagrams.} Let us recall how to read the spherical system off its Luna diagram.

 First, the underlying Dynkin diagram is the Dynkin diagram of $G$.
 The subset of vertices of the Dynkin diagram without circles (neither around nor above nor below) corresponds to the set $S^p\subseteq S$.

-Each spherical root has its own symbol as in Table~\ref{tab:sr}.\footnote{In the table we report only the spherical roots actually occurring in the spherical systems associated with wonderful reductive subgroups, these are all the spherical roots but one.} Equivalence classes of circles (two circles are equivalent if they are joined by a line) are in bijective correspondence with colors.
+Each spherical root has its own symbol as in Table~\ref{tab:sr}.
+Equivalence classes of circles (two circles are equivalent if they are joined by a line) are in bijective correspondence with colors.
+Here we precise that a ``zigzag'' line appearing as the fourth case of Table~\ref{tab:sr} (indicating a spherical root $\alpha_1+\ldots+\alpha_r$, where $\alpha_1,\ldots,\alpha_r$ form a subdiagram of type $\mathsf A_r$) is meant in our convention to join the two vertices $\alpha_1$, $\alpha_r$, not the two circles drawn around them.
+The two circles correspond therefore to two different colors.

 A circle corresponds to a color in $\Delta(\alpha)$ if it is around, above or below the vertex corresponding to the simple root $\alpha$.
 Let us restrict our attention to the set $\A\subseteq\Delta$.
-The subset of simple roots that are spherical roots corresponds to the subset of vertices which have circles above and below, these two circles correspond to the elements of $\A(\alpha)$.
+The subset of simple roots that are spherical roots corresponds to the subset of vertices which have circles above and below, these two circles correspond to the elements of $\A(\alpha)$, $D_\alpha^+$ and $D_\alpha^-$ respectively.
 The Cartan pairing can be retrieved as follows.
 For all $D\in\A$ and all $\sigma\in\Sigma$, $c(D,\sigma)$ equals 1 if and only if $\sigma$ is a simple root such that $D\in\A(\sigma)$.
-If $D\in\A(\alpha)$ corresponds to the circle above $\alpha$ and if $\sigma$ is a spherical root not orthogonal to $\alpha$ then $c(D,\sigma)$ belongs to $\{1,0,-1\}$ and equals $-1$ if and only if there is an arrow starting from the circle corresponding to $D\in\A(\alpha)$ and pointing toward $\sigma$.
-The rest of the Cartan pairing is uniquely determined by the following identity, for all $\alpha\in S\cap\Sigma$, say $\A(\alpha)=\{D_\alpha^+,D_\alpha^-\}$, and for all $\sigma\in\Sigma$
+If $\sigma$ is a spherical root not orthogonal to $\alpha$ then $c(D_\alpha^+,\sigma)$ belongs to $\{1,0,-1\}$ and equals $-1$ if and only if there is an arrow starting from the circle corresponding to $D_\alpha^+$ and pointing toward $\sigma$.
+The rest of the Cartan pairing is uniquely determined by the identity